 Defining Mechanics are, as the name suggests, special characteristics that define the game’s distinct nature and mechanics in relation to other games of similar core and/or meta game.
 For example, both Game of War’s and Clash of Clans’ core game can be defined as “Strategy based fighting” and their meta games as “Hostile base construction” (as opposed to “Peaceful base construction).
-However, for anyone who’s spent more than five minutes with GoW and CoC, it’s clear that they are very different type of games, even though they share the same core and meta game types.
-By using Defining Mechanics, we’re able to distinguish Game of War as a “4X Strategy game”, which means it’s competitive landscape and target audience differs significantly from those of Clash of Clans.
+However, for anyone who’s spent more than five minutes with GoW and CoC, it’s clear that they are very different types of games, even though they share the same core and meta game types.
+By using Defining Mechanics, we’re able to distinguish Game of War as a “4X Strategy game”, which means its competitive landscape and target audience differs significantly from those of Clash of Clans.

-At the moment, we’re using 15 different Defining Mechanics ranging from “1on1 Brawler” (Marvel Contest of Champions), “Visual Novel” (Episode) and Deck-based CCG (Hearthstone) all the way to “MOBA” (Honor of Kings) and “MMO” (Lineage 2).
-As new game archetypes are pouring to the App Store, (e.g. the recent surge of battle royale survival games), we can easily introduce new Defining Mechanics into our model to better capture these titles’ true essence.
+At the moment, we’re using 15 different Defining Mechanics ranging from “1on1 Brawler” (Marvel Contest of Champions), “Visual Novel” (Episode), and Deck-based CCG (Hearthstone) all the way to “MOBA” (Honor of Kings) and “MMO” (Lineage 2).
+As new game archetypes are pouring into the App Store, (e.g. the recent surge of battle royale survival games), we can easily introduce new Defining Mechanics into our model to better capture these titles’ true essence.

 FULL PICTURE – SEEING THE WORLD IN A NEW LIGHT

 Now that we’ve established this new method of categorizing mobile games, we can see its benefits when conducting market research.
-First, let’s re-visit our Clash of Clans vs Game of War example and take a look how 4X Strategy games differ from other builder-strategy games when it comes to monetization and market saturation:
+First, let’s revisit our Clash of Clans vs Game of War example and take a look at how 4X Strategy games differ from other builder-strategy games when it comes to monetization and market saturation:

 The graph above shows that:

-- A total of 24 games with “Strategy based fighting” core game and “Hostile base construction” meta game have managed to sustain a Top Grossing 200 position for the past 30 days in the US App Store.
+- A total of 24 games with “Strategy based fighting” core game and “Hostile base construction” meta game have managed to sustain a Top-Grossing 200 position for the past 30 days in the US App Store.

 - Clash of Clans is the only non-4X Strategy game that has been able to sustain a steady Top Grossing 50 position during the past 30 days.
 This can be interpreted so that Clash of Clans is the undisputed king of its game type and it would be extremely difficult to try to penetrate that space with a new title.